 - 1 tablespoon baking powder

-- 2 teaspoons salt optional
+- 2 teaspoons kosher salt (optional)

-- 1 can (12-ounces) beer room temperature
+- 1 can (12-ounces) beer, room temperature

-- ยฝ cup (1 stick, 113g) salted OR unsalted butter, cold
+- ยฝ cup (1 stick, 113g) salted or unsalted butter, cold

 Instructions